 Classic gameplay returned.
 And Far Cry 5 offered really interesting support characters.

 Like many fans, I was sceptical about Far Cry 6 at first.
 On paper, it had all the right ingredients of making a tremendous game: a menacing villain, a lush island paradise and plenty to shoot at.
 But could it top Far Cry 5?

 While El Presidente Anton Castillo was great, he was underused, and his henchmen were not up to scratch compared to the Seed Siblings.
 Couple that with the fact that the 1st person gameplay gets completely disconnected by the 3rd person cut scenes, and you end up with a disappointing story.

 That said, the story is the only thing that brings the game down ever so slightly.

 The gameplay is as fun as ever.
 From going guns blazing on enemies to wing gliding to your next location to silently taking out guards with your bow and knife, Far Cry 6 has it all.

 Plus, the island is a gorgeous tropical paradise that is so much fun to explore and get lost in.

 Far Cry 6 just might be a worthy sequel to what I, and many others, consider to be the best Far Cry game.

 Surely you saw this coming, right?
-Of course, Far Cry 3 is the best Far Cry game.
-Ever.
+Of course, Far Cry 3 is the best game in the franchise.

 The developers took what made the second game successful to the next level with a villain that is probably one of my all-time favourite villains (in any form of entertainment).

 I had such a great time playing this game that, to this day, it is still one of my all-time favourite games.